Post-Graduate Completion Program Outcome

 - Population specific Practitioner II for DNP – didactic and clinical courses (240 clinical clock hours)

-- The minimum total clinical hours for the population are 840.
+- The minimum total clinical hours for the new population are 780.

 Academic Requirements for Progression